paramraghavan/123ofaws/iam/iam.md

 </pre>

 ## Roles
-- Service Role, is applicable within the same aws account.
+- **Service Role**, is applicable within the same aws account.
 Example EC2 accessing S3 bucket, all applications running on EC2 will be able to access this S3 bucket
   - **Create** a  policy permission file for S3  access
   - Select S3 service, choose appropriate settings
   - **Next** create a Role